nswaswaJim/oahuv1/pages/kaala2.md

 Half can of fix-a-flat was still packed in the small bag I left on the bike.
 It was enough to inflate the tire and slosh some fresh sealant, which...might get me down?

 I jumped back on the bike and down the one lane road.
-The front tire was slinging white sealant out on every rapid revolution.
+The front tire was slinging white sealant out on the tiny hole on every rapid revolution.
 Brakes are hot, hill is steep, and this little one-lane road has a very hard and unavoidable gate at the end.
 So this had multiple ways it could have ended badly.
 Yoda on my shoulder reminding me it could all work out ok.

 And it did.
 Tire stopped slinging sealant and remained inflated all the way down to Waianae.
 Buspass can just stay in my pocket.